BobGerman/whosnext/README.md

 - Open the Teams Toolkit and click `Deploy to the cloud` in the `DEVELOPMENT` section.
   - Alternatively open the command palette(Ctrl+Shift+P) and type: `Teams: Deploy to the cloud` command.

-> Note: Provision Azure cloud resources and deploy to Azure may cause charges to your Azure Subscription.
+> Note: Provisioning Azure cloud resources and deploying to Azure may cause charges to your Azure Subscription.

 ### Preview the app in Teams client